bouncmpe230/c-core-concepts/README.md

 - `int (*func)();` → Pointer to a function returning an `int`.
 - `int *func();` → function returning pointer to `int`.

+Explanation and more examples can be found in [this link](https://cseweb.ucsd.edu/~gbournou/CSE131/rt_lt.rule.html).

 ![](complex_patterns.png)
 ---